jsteinbeck/Squiddle.js/README.md

 # Squiddle.js #

 Squiddle.js is a simple [Data Bus](http://c2.com/cgi/wiki?DataBusPattern "Data Bus Pattern in the c2 wiki") implementation in Javascript.
-It can be used to build event-driven Javascript applications.
+It can be used to build event-driven Javascript applications and offers namespaced events.

 ## Installation ##